Select Interior Concepts - Consensus Indicates Potential 48.6% Upside

-Select Interior Concepts found using ticker (SIC) now have 2 analysts covering the stock.
+Select Interior Concepts with ticker code (SIC) have now 2 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 12 and 10 with the average target price sitting at 11.
-Given that the stocks previous close was at 7.4 this now indicates there is a potential upside of 48.6%.
-The 50 day MA is 7.36 and the 200 moving average now moves to 5.96.
-The company has a market cap of $187m.
-You can visit the company’s website by visiting: http://www.selectinteriorconcepts.com
+The range between the high target price and low target price is between 12 and 10 calculating the mean target price we have 11.
+Now with the previous closing price of 7.4 this would imply there is a potential upside of 48.6%.
+There is a 50 day moving average of 7.36 and the 200 day MA is 5.96.
+The market capitalisation for the company is $187m.
+Find out more information at: http://www.selectinteriorconcepts.com

 Select Interior Concepts, together with its subsidiaries, installs and distributes interior building products for residential interior design services markets in the United States.
 The company operates through two segments, Residential Design Services and Architectural Surfaces Group.
 The Residential Design Services segment provides an integrated, outsourced solution for the design, consultation, sourcing, distribution, and installation needs of homebuyer customers.
 It works with homebuyers in the selection of an array of interior products and finishes, including flooring, cabinets, countertops, wall tile, and related interior items, primarily for newly constructed homes; and coordinates the ordering, fulfillment, and installation of interior products.
 The Architectural Surfaces Group segment imports and distributes natural and engineered stone slabs, such as marble, granite, porcelain, and quartz for kitchen and bathroom countertops; and ceramic and porcelain tiles for flooring, backsplash, and wall tile applications, as well as tile.
 It markets these materials through a network of 23 distribution centers and showrooms.
 The company serves new residential and commercial construction markets, as well as distributes its products to the repair and remodel market.
 The company was incorporated in 2015 and is headquartered in Atlanta, Georgia.